Adaptive Bitrate vs Multi-Bitrate Streaming: A Guide For Broadcasters

 Why Streaming Bitrate Matters

 Bitrate impacts performance because users need to have an Internet speed that exceeds the video’s bitrate.
 That way, the user’s video player can download the video fast enough to ensure smooth playback.

 The problem is that network conditions often fluctuate and different geographical regions have varying connection speeds.
 For example, delivering video to mainland China, a region with over 1.4 billion people, can be challenging due to congested networks that contribute to low internet speeds on average.

 Viewers that do have the capability to watch high-quality streams won’t bother watching poor-quality videos for long.
 In fact, video quality is the most important factor for 67% of viewers watching live streams.

 Does Bitrate Affect Video Quality?

 In general, videos with higher bitrates often have a higher quality than videos transcoded at lower bitrates.
 That’s because higher bitrates are a result of higher resolutions or more frames per second (fps), but bitrates are also affected by the efficiency of compression codecs.

-Most videos have a framerate around 24 fps, which is fast enough for humans to perceive as fluid motion.
+Most videos have a frame rate of around 24 fps, which is fast enough for humans to perceive as fluid motion.
 While this framerate is fine for most videos, broadcasters may choose 30 to 60 fps for sporting events or fast-paced clips.

 Compression is another factor that determines a video’s file size, and in turn, its bitrate.
 While newer codecs like H.264 and H.265 can intelligently reduce enormous amounts of unnecessary data without impacting quality, legacy codecs aren’t as efficient.

 While higher bitrates can equate to greater picture quality, it’s important to remember that other factors contribute to the viewing experience.
 For example, issues like buffering, lagging, or slow start times can greatly diminish the Quality of Experience for viewers as well.

 What’s a Good Bitrate for Streaming?